aws-samples/amazon-kendra-langchain-extensions/kendra_retriever_samples/README.md

 ## Running samples
 Before you run the sample, you need to deploy a Large Language Model (or get an API key if you using Anthropic or OPENAI).
 The samples in this repository have been tested on models deployed using SageMaker JumpStart.

 With the latest sagemaker release each endpoint can hold multiple models (called InferenceComponent).
 For JumpStart models, optionally specify the INFERENCE_COMPONENT_NAME as well as an environment variable.
 When you deploy JumpStart models from the new Studio console, you need to specify the environment variable INFERENCE_COMPONENT_NAME.
-When you deploy JumpStart models from the Studio Classic console, you do not need to specify the environment variable INFERENCE_COMPONENT_NAME.
+When you deploy JumpStart models from the Studio Classic console or using the SDK, you do not need to specify the environment variable INFERENCE_COMPONENT_NAME.

 The model id for the LLMs are specified in the table below.